 What equipment do you use?

 I have two bodies – the Nikon D750 and D7200 as my crop frame.
 I have a 400 mm telephoto lens for photographing surfing, a 16-35 mm wide angle, a 50 mm prime, and a standard kit lens.
-For underwater photos I use a mirrorless Olympus PEN with a wide angle lens and dome port.
-You can read more about my equipment here.
+For underwater photos I used to use a mirrorless Olympus PEN with a wide angle lens and dome port, which is a very budget set-up that you can read more about here.
+I have recently upgraded to Aquatech to house my Nikon D750 and wide angle lens.

 Who inspires you?